Title Insurance in Texas

 by David J. Willis J.D., LL.M.

-Title policies and regulations are a complicated and evolving area.
-This article is intended only as an introductory overview for real estate investors.
-Further resources can be found at the websites for the Texas Land Title Association (www.tlta.com) and the Texas Department of Insurance (https://www.tdi.texas.gov/), which has a very useful site.
+This chapter is intended only as an introductory overview for real estate investors.
+Further resources can be found at the websites for the Texas Land Title Association (www.tlta.com) and the Texas Department of Insurance (tdi.texas.gov), which has a very useful site.
 TDI is the regulatory body charged with overseeing title insurance in Texas.

 The websites of major title companies also contain helpful guides and explanations.
 For example, Stewart Title’s website (www.stewart.com) offers a thorough non-technical explanation of what title insurance is and how it is used.